gc1905/5g-nr-pusch/README.md

 * Transform precoding not supported,
 * LBRM Rate Matching not supported.

-If you find the content of this repository useful in your scientific research, please consider including the following reference in your references:
+If you find the content of this repository useful in your scientific research, please consider including the following conference paper in your references:

 > G. Cisek and T. Zielinski, "Prototyping Software Transceiver for the 5G New Radio Physical Uplink Shared Channel," in *Signal Processing Symposium (SPSympo)*, Cracow, Poland, September 2019.